 7.1 Documenting Language Endangerment

-Stories of instability and conflict are rarely seen in language archives but could potentially tell us a lot about this root cause of language endangerment.
-It is not unusual for stories of instability, conflict, crime, and trauma to come up during data gathering.
+Stories of instability and conflict are rarely seen in language archives, but could potentially tell us a lot about the root causes of language endangerment.
+It is not unusual for stories of instability, conflict, crime, and trauma to come up during data collection.
 Despite this, language documentation training and guides rarely focus on how to properly navigate these situations.

-In an attempt to explore these issues further and encourage dialogue about such matters, we will explore specific examples of how political instability and local conflict can expedite language endangerment.
+In an attempt to encourage dialogue about such matters, we will explore specific examples of how political instability and local conflict can expedite language endangerment.
 We will then review ethical concerns and how to handle data gathering when such information is shared.

 - To recognize the impact that political instability and conflict have on language endangerment